-Due to COVID19, the start of construction is delayed until at least May 1, 2020.
+Due to COVID19, the start of construction is delayed and is expected to start summer 2020.
 This schedule is subject to change pending how the situation with COVID19 proceeds.
 Thank you for your understanding during this time.

 Utility undergrounding is the process of placing all overhead utilities (power, telephone, and cable TV wires) and facilities, such as electrical transformers, underground.
 The City does not currently own, operate or maintain any overhead electrical or communications utilities, but rather they belong to: